Mousa Dembélé (Belgian footballer): International career

 Dembélé made his first international appearance on 20 May 2006 against Slovakia, coming on as a substitute for Luigi Pieroni.
 He scored his first international goal in October 2006 against Azerbaijan.
 Dembélé participated in the 2008 Summer Olympics, where he put on a remarkable show, being instrumental in Belgium's 3–2 win to Italy in the quarter-finals, scoring two goals, including the defining goal of the match.
 Belgium then progressed, losing to Nigeria in the semi-finals and Brazil in the third place play-offs.
 Dembélé played in all six of Belgium's games at the Olympics.

 On 13 May 2014, Dembélé was named in Belgium's squad for the 2014 FIFA World Cup.
 He played 65 minutes in midfield before being substituted with Marouane Fellaini in the team's first game of the tournament, a 2–1 win against Algeria in Belo Horizonte.

 Dembélé announced his retirement from international football on 7 March 2019, after 82 caps for Belgium.

-Style of play
+Style of play and reception

+"When Dembélé came to England in 2010, signed by Fulham, he was a striker; now he is a midfielder, albeit one hard to categorise.
+He is not a typical playmaker, nor a holding midfielder or box-to-box-player.
+He is not merely a Zola-esque technician or a pure Keane-esque tackler; he is all this combined and more."